yldio/react-grid-debugger/README.md

 ## Usage

-`grid-debugger` is a react component, so you can use it like:
+`grid-debugger` is a react component, so you can use it like you'd use any other component.

+It accepts a `theme` prop so if your project uses [styled-components](https://github.com/styled-components/styled-components)/[emotion](https://github.com/emotion-js/emotion) and you have defined the `breakpoints` for your theme, you can pass it into the debugger.

 ```jsx
 import React, { Component } from 'react'